vseryakov/backendjs/README.md

      /namespace/command[/subname[/subcommand]]

 Any HTTP methods can be used because its the command in the URL that defines the operation.
-The payload can be urlencoded query parameters or JSON or any other format supported by any particular endpoint.
+The payload can be url-encoded query parameters or JSON or any other format supported by any particular endpoint.
 This makes the backend universal and usable with any environment, not just a Web browser.
 Request signature can be passed in the query so it does not require HTTP headers at all.